 The human body is roughly 60% water.
 Water regulates your body’s temperature and protects vital organs.
 Water aids digestion and helps your body absorb nutrients.
 Water removes waste and regulates bowel movements.
 Water also transports nutrients and oxygen to all cells in the body.
 Without water, your organs can’t function properly.

 It Clears the Complexion

 Skin is the biggest organ in the human body and the body’s main protection from the outside environment, so it’s important you take care of it.
 Drinking ample amounts of water helps the skin maintain optimum levels of moisture, which then contributes to the skin’s elasticity, resiliency, and plumpness — all of which are factors in making skin look more youthful.
-Many myths claim you should drink so many ounces or servings of water a day but Elizabeth Tanzi, founder and director of Capital Laser & Skin Care in Washington, DC, recommends just drinking fluids continuously throughout the day.
+Many myths claim you should drink a certain number of ounces or servings of water a day, but Elizabeth Tanzi, founder and director of Capital Laser & Skin Care in Washington, DC, recommends just drinking fluids continuously throughout the day.
 She adds, “If you ever get to the point of feeling really thirsty, that’s an indication of dehydration.”

 It Cuts the Calories

 A study funded by the Institute for Public Health and Water Research found that dieters drinking water right before each meal ate fewer calories overall during the day.
 Additionally, over a course of 12 weeks, those same dieters lost almost 5 pounds more than those dieters who did not increase their water intake at all.
 Brenda Davy, PhD, senior author of the study says that “water may be so effective, simply because it fills up the stomach with a substance that has zero calories.
 People feel fuller as a result, and eat less calorie-containing food during the meal.”